CalebAllard/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+      Relational databases is where data is stored in tables, where SQL is the language used to get data from these databases.
 - [ ] Why do tables need a `primary key`?
+      A primary Key helps to tell the difference between rows in a column of a table. it gives each entry a unique identifier

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. forigen key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] What do we need in order to have a _many to many_ relationship between two tables. a table that connects the two tables together with forigen keys

 ## Minimum Viable Product